Lyric98/STAT-154-Cloud-Classification/README.md

 7) All the image files should now be in "~/figures".

-8) The latex file should now compile.
+8) The latex file "main.tex" should now compile.
 Edit the analysis results as necessary.